cdsittampalam/documentation/docs/Getting Started.md

 The signing app steps include pairing and master seed steps.

 ### Pairing Steps
-Once you have downloaded the Qredo Signing app, you are ready to pair your phone with the Qredo Wallet app.
+Once you have downloaded the Qredo Signing app, you are ready to pair your phone with the Qredo Wallet App.
 You will see a landing page for the mobile app on your phone.

 You scan a QR-code on the web app through your phone’s camera, which pairs the phone with the mobile app.
 The pairing process ensures that only your phone can be used together with the web app.
 The unique QR-code that shows on the web app can only be used once.